 Item 7.
 Total funds available for distribution—Enter the sum of items 6. and 7.

 Item 8.
 Amounts distributed—The allocation of motor-fuel revenues to the expending agencies or funds should be shown in item 8.
 In general, the distribution should be consistent with the provisions of table MF-106 in Highway Taxes and Fees: How They Are Collected and Distributed, or current statutes where they differ from those in table MF-106.
 In the event motor-fuel revenues, together with other road-user taxes, are placed in an intermediate clearing fund, such as a highway-users tax distribution fund, a balanced statement of the clearing fund should accompany form FHWA-556.

 In several States, net income from inspection fees is credited to the State general fund.
 The prorating of receipts from inspection fees to exclude receipts from petroleum products other than motor fuel and receipts from motor fuel used for non highway purposes should be carried through to the data on distribution of these revenues.

-Items 8.a.-8.j—Use these lines as necessary to record the distribution of motor-fuel tax revenues as provided under State law—for example, funds allocated to counties or cities for roads, county general funds, schools, State general funds, and the State highway agency or department of transportation.
-(These distributions appear in table MF 106.)
+Items 8.a.-8.j.—Use these lines as necessary to record the distribution of motor-fuel tax revenues as provided under State law—for example, funds allocated to counties or cities for roads, county general funds, schools, State general funds, and the State highway agency or department of transportation.
 Amounts reported should be consistent with comparable amounts reported on forms FHWA-531 and FHWA-536.